 Does an Integration Clause Void Terms from an Earlier Written Contract?

-An integration clause, also known as a merger clause, is a provision in a contract that declares it as the final and complete agreement between the parties.
+An integration clause, also known as a merger or entire agreement clause, declares that the contract’s terms represent the complete and final agreement between the parties.
 This clause ensures that no previous agreements or terms can contradict or add to the current contract.

 The standard integration clause in a contract is often looked at as boilerplate, added toward the end of the document, and in many cases ignored by parties that follow a different course of behavior in performing their obligations.
 It provides that written contract is all of the parties agreement and that it can be changed only in writing.